jbnsn/RMRIO-database-py-import/README.md

 >
 > Download RMRIO via: https://zenodo.org/record/3993659

-Author of this script is jonas.bunsen@tu-berlin.de
+Author of this script (not the RMRIO database) is jonas.bunsen@tu-berlin.de

 # Instructions